SuperDARN/rst/README.md

    In order to load the environment variables you just setup, you'll need to close your current terminal and open a new terminal.

-   Note: to compile without any IDL dependencies, comment out the DLMPATH entry in ~/rst/.profile/idl.bash

 2. Run `make.build` from the command line.
 This runs a helper script that sets up other compiling code.
 The source code for make.build can be found in ~/rst/build/script/